 If you use a lot of data even while on holiday, M1 Data Passport is probably the best value of the 3 big telcos since it allows you to use your existing data bundle overseas — so you don’t get restricted by the measly 1GB or 2GB with the other plans.
 (Note that for SIM-only plans, usage is capped at 10GB, which is still very generous.)

-$10 Data Passport countries: Australia, Bangladesh, Cambodia, Hong Kong, Indonesia, Laos, Macau, Malaysia, New Zealand, Saudi Arabia, South Africa, Sri Lanka, Taiwan, Thailand, United Arab Emirates, USA
+$10 Data Passport countries: Bangladesh, Cambodia, Hong Kong, Indonesia, Laos, Macau, Malaysia, Saudi Arabia, Sri Lanka, Taiwan, Thailand, United Arab Emirates

-$25 Data Passport countries: Brazil, China, Germany, India, Italy, Japan, Netherlands, Russia, South Korea, Spain, United Kingdom
+$25 Data Passport countries: Australia, Brazil, Canada, China, Germany, India, Italy, Japan, Mongolia, Netherlands, New Zealand, Russia, South Africa, South Korea, Spain, United Kingdom, USA

 M1 also has this thing called Unlimited Data Roaming where you pay $15 to $25 per day for unlimited data overseas, but I’m not going to talk about that because it’s too crazy.